ramirez-nathan/CaveCrusade/README.md

  ## Installation/Usage
+ In order to install you can download the repository, unzip it, and in the main folder use the Cave Crusade shortcut.
- In order to install and run the application, we need to first install Visual Studio, SFML, and the correct desktop extensions.
-Then we need to have all of the necessary files (we can clone the repository).
-Then we need to build the solution and then run it through the local windows debugger.
+ If you would like to edit and run the application, we need to first install Visual Studio, SFML, and the correct desktop extensions.
+Then you need to have all of the necessary files (you can clone the repository).
+Then you need to build the solution and then run it through the local windows debugger.
 The local windows debugger should be set to "Debug" and "x64".
-The game application will now run and the terminal should show up adjacently and display any necessary messages
+The game application will now run and the terminal should show up adjacently and display any necessary messages.

  ## Testing